 ATV & Off-roadingWest Virginia’s mountainous terrain is more than just a sight to behold.
 Our rolling hills provide the foundation for one-of-a-kind off-road fun and adventure.
-Ride more than 1000 miles of trails that wind along the landscape where this historic feud evolved.
+Ride more than 1,000 miles of trails that wind along the landscape where the historic Hatfield-McCoy feud evolved.
 Explore West Virginia’s natural amusement park.
 Discover why thrill-seekers continue to step off-the-beaten-path right here in Almost Heaven.

 The Hatfield-McCoy Trail System is named after the bitter family feud that took place over 150 years ago in the Tug River Valley.
 Made up of ten trails – and growing – the system cuts through the mountainous terrain of West Virginia.
 Each trail has its own distinct personality from scenic and leisurely to heart-pounding and hair-raising.
 Trails are made to accommodate every skill level as well, from beginners to the most seasoned rider.
 Visit your favorites: Bearwallow, Buffalo Mountain, Devil Anse, Indian Ridge, Pinnacle Creek, Pocahontas, and Rock House trails, as well as the Warrior Trail System, or try two of the newest systems:

 The Cabwaylingo Trail is the first in Hatfield-McCoy Trail System to be located within a state forest.
 Explore nearly 8,300 acres of land in southern West Virginia.
 Anything from ATVs, UTVs, ORVs (such as Jeeps), or dirt bikes can enjoy the nearly 100 miles of new trails.
 The unique name comes from a combination of the four closest West Virginia counties surrounding the forest – Cabell, Wayne, Lincoln, and Mingo.